+Alarm Condition Message

+Too many jobs Too many jobs in the job list:

+The job list contains more than 50

+pending jobs.
+Please select and delete these jobs manually from the job list.

+Jobs older than 1 week in the job list:

-Alarm Condition Message Too many jobs The Job List contains more than 500 pending jobs, and/or some pending jobs older than one week.
-Please select and delete these jobs manually from the Job List.
-Hard disk space WARNING HARD DISK ALMOST FULL Please delete data from your system USB transfer ERROR while transferring data to USB device
+The job list contains some

+pending jobs older than one week.
+Please select and delete these

+jobs manually from the job list.

+Hard disk space WARNING HARD

+DISK ALMOST FULL

+Please delete data from your system

+USB transfer ERROR while transferring

+data to USB device